irgolic/AutoPR/README.md

 Please see the [installation guide](https://docs.autopr.com/installing/github).

-## 🐞 Known Bugs

-We're pre-alpha, so expect bugs.
-Here are some known ones:

-- Caching is not working properly, so living summaries get regenerated on every push.
+---

-See below for an example of AutoPR's README summary:
+Below is an example of AutoPR's Living README:

 <!-- Living README Summary -->
 ## 🌳 Living Summary